ph851963638/Oracle/README.md

     on userinfo
     for each row
     begin
-    select seq_userid.nextval into :new.userid from  dual
+    select seq_userid.nextval into :new.userid from  dual;
     end;